gitcoinco/data-ops/DATA-DOCUMENTATION.md

 14. The rules for open bounties are different for traditional bounties versus competitive and contest bounties (which stay open no matter how many fulfillments).

+15. Bounty metrics that rely on `dashboard_useraction` for submitted work actions must be combined with `dashboard_bountyfulfillment` (which records login, logout, and other actions.
+Migration of `useraction` to the `Activity` model is soon underway.

 ```sql
 select
     *